kurtosis-tech/kardinal-playground/postgres-demo/README.md

      kardinal gateway <flow-id>
      ```
    - Access the dev frontend from the forwarded port
-   - Notice how two items are already in the cart, as the dev database is configured to be seeded with some dev data
+   - Notice how two items are already in the cart, as the dev branch is configured to be branched off the main branch
    - Browse through the store and add items to your cart in the dev version
+   - Refer to your Neon console dashboard to verify that a new branch was created and any cart updates are now reflected in the branched DB!

 4. 🔍 Compare the new structure on app.kardinal.dev:
    - Go back to the Kardinal dashboard
    - Notice the changes in the environment:
      - A dev version of the frontend is now deployed in the same namespace
+     - Dev versions of all downstream services are deployed including the Free Currency API, cartservice, and Neon DB!
-     - Dev traffic is routed to the dev version of the frontend
+     - Dev traffic is routed to the dev version of the frontend and through corresponding dev versions of downstream services
      - The main version still works independently in the same namespace

 1. 🔄 Verify prod functionality: